padiac/padiac.github.io/notes/diffusion-detailed-balance-random-walks-to-mcmc.md

 \quad (\text{finite}).
 $$

-Then (1.4) turns into the diffusion-reaction equation
+Taking the limit with this scaling turns the discrete relation into the diffusion-reaction equation

 $$
 \frac{\partial p}{\partial t}